-We offer musicians a ready vehicle for significant civic involvement and pay them a modest per-program stipend for sharing their time and talents.
+We provide musicians with a ready vehicle for significant civic involvement and offer them a modest per-program stipend for sharing their time and talents.

-Participating senior groups and communities receive outstanding music programs for reasonable fees assessed individually and based on a sliding scale.
-We can subsidize up to 100% of fees for low-income nonprofits and home-bound individuals, depending on need.
+Participating senior groups and communities receive outstanding music programs for reasonable fees which are assessed on a needs-based sliding scale.
+The organization subsidizes up to 100% of fees for low-income nonprofits, meeting all requests for services.

-In addition to our outreach programs, the Music for Seniors FREE Daytime Concert Series offers a concert each month, March through December, featuring celebrated musical guests.
-These daytime concerts are scheduled at a variety of accessible venues across our service area and they are always free and open to all older adults, their companions and caregivers.
+In addition to our outreach, the Music for Seniors FREE Daytime Concert Series offers a concert each month, March through December, featuring celebrated musical guests.
+These daytime concerts are scheduled at a variety of accessible venues across our service area and they are always free and open to the public.
+We encourage audience members of all ages to attend!

 Visit our Concerts page to see what's coming up and read about past events.